snpathaks/BingeCast/README.md

-BingeCast: Predict Your Next Netflix Marathon (Step-by-Step Guide)
+🎬 BingeCast: Predict Your Next Netflix Marathon

-Welcome to the BingeCast project!
-This guide will walk you through every step of building a machine learning model to predict how many episodes a user might binge-watch.
-We'll start from scratch, create our own data, and end up with a working predictor.
+BingeCast is a fun, beginner-friendly machine learning project that predicts how many episodes a user might binge-watch in one sitting — based on their age, mood, preferred genre, and time of day.

+It walks through a complete end-to-end ML workflow using synthetic data, so you can learn key data science concepts without needing a real dataset.

-What This Project Does
+🚀 What This Project Does

-This project builds two machine learning models (Linear Regression and Random Forest) to predict the number of episodes a user will binge-watch based on four features:
+BingeCast builds two machine learning models —

-Age

-Mood (Happy, Sad, Stressed, etc.)

-Preferred Genre (Comedy, Drama, etc.)

-Time of Day (Morning, Evening, etc.)

-It's a complete, beginner-friendly ML workflow in one script.

-How to Use

-1. Set Up Your Environment

-First, you need to have Python installed.
-You'll also need a few key libraries.
-You can install them using pip from your terminal:
+Linear Regression

+Random Forest Regressor

+It then compares their performance in predicting the number of episodes a user might binge-watch.

+The model learns from four features:

+Feature	Description	Example Values
+Age	User’s age	18, 25, 40
+Mood	Current mood	Happy, Sad, Bored, Stressed Preferred Genre	Favorite show type	Comedy, Drama, Action, Sci-Fi Time of Day	When they start watching	Morning, Evening, Late Night 🧰 Requirements

+Before running the script, make sure you have Python 3.8+ and install the following libraries:

 pip install pandas numpy scikit-learn matplotlib seaborn

+Libraries Used:

-pandas & numpy: For creating and managing our data.
+pandas & numpy — Data creation and manipulation

-scikit-learn (sklearn): For preprocessing, building the models, and evaluation.
+scikit-learn — Model training, preprocessing, and evaluation

-matplotlib & seaborn: For creating our visualizations.
+matplotlib & seaborn — Visualizations

-2. Run the Script

-Save the binge_predictor.py file to your computer.
-Open your terminal, navigate to the folder where you saved the file, and run the following command:

-python binge_predictor.py

-3. What Happens When You Run It

-The script will execute all the steps automatically and print its progress to your terminal:

-[Step 2]: It generates 1,000 synthetic user profiles and prints the first 5 rows (the "head") of the new dataset.

-[Step 3]: It generates the first set of plots for "Exploratory Data Analysis."
-The script will pause here.
-You must close the plot window that appears to let the script continue.

-[Step 4]: It preprocesses the data, splitting it and converting categories (like 'Happy' or 'Comedy') into numbers the models can understand.

-[Step 5]: It trains both the Linear Regression and Random Forest models.

-[Step 6]: It evaluates both models on the hidden test data and prints their R² Score (higher is better) and RMSE (lower is better).
-It will tell you which model performed best.

-[Step 7]: It generates a final set of plots showing the best model's predictions vs. the actual values, and a chart of which features (like 'Mood_Bored' or 'Time_of_Day_Late Night') were most important for making predictions.

-[End]: Once you close the final plot window, the script will finish.